ibpsa/project1/index.md

-be accomplished through the further development and validation of the current Annex 60 library, which will be further developed as the IBPSA Modelica library, and through the coordination of MPC research and developments for buildings and districts.
+be accomplished through the further development and validation of the current Annex 60 library, which will be further developed as the IBPSA Modelica library, and through the coordination of MPC research and development for buildings and districts.
 </p>
 <p>
 The Annex 60 library is already used as the core of the four Modelica libraries